Nguyen17/Hacktoberfest-Sign-In/README.md

   - Go back to the original repo.
   - Hit "new pull request" and compare between forks.
   - Confirm the pull request and that's it!
+  - You can close the pull request any time and reopen it later if not merged

 ### Installation